 The Board was asked if they felt this picture captured the opportunities and challenges facing Nelson.
-Members felt it was important -

-- To evidence the huge impact Covid was having in the borough that was starting to emerge - the loss of skilled jobs in the area and the effect this would have on the supply chain.
+Members felt it was important - the loss of skilled jobs in the area and the effect this would have on the supply chain.
 Also that it should focus on youth employment and highlight the poor digital connectivity coverage and importance of superfast broadband/full fibre going forward.
-Digital poverty was a challenge. - That the Plan show that PBC had a history of working in partnership to deliver projects that had brought benefits to the town the regeneration of terraced houses in Whitefield Conservation Area was a good example, showing that terraced housing was not necessarily a negative.
+Digital poverty was a challenge. - That the Plan show that PBC had a history of working in partnership to deliver projects that had brought benefits to the town - the regeneration of terraced houses in Whitefield Conservation Area was a good example, showing that terraced housing was not necessarily a negative.
 Also the Ace Centre. - To highlight the town's outstanding N&CC this was a real asset.
 It was important to raise aspirations, provide opportunities for young people to be better skilled, go on to have better jobs and improve their quality of living, without needing to move out of the area.
 Connectivity in terms of road and rail would play a key role along with employment sites, giving businesses the space they needed to grow. - For Nelson to have a unique identity in the cluster of towns in East Lancashire, if possible. - For the Town Deal to restore pride and a sense of community in the town and bring a confidence to the area.